-When the first people arrived in the Americas, they encountered many strange new species.
-From armadillo-like animals, the size of a car called glyptodonts, to the humble but nutritious potato.
-But they seem to have been struck by one group in particular.
-A genus of plants with the bizarre ability to make mammals feel like their mouths is on fire: Capsicum, better known as chili peppers.
+When the first people arrived in the Americas, they encountered many strange new species, from armadillo-like animals the size of a car called glyptodonts to the humble but nutritious potato.
+But they seem to have been struck by one group in particular: a genus of plants with the bizarre ability to make mammals feel like their mouths are on fire: capsicum, better known as chili peppers.

 About 6,500 years ago, archaeological and genetic evidence showed that groups of people throughout the Americas independently domesticated different chili peppers repeatedly.
 This makes it one of the oldest known domesticated plants in the Americas and possibly the oldest domesticated spice ever.